Tropical curves with a singularity in a fixed point: Algebraic lifts of tropical curves of maximal dimensional type with a singularity in a fixed point

-The canonical parametrisation of $T$ again is built in the form $\Gamma\overset{h}{\to}T^*\overset{\pi}{\to}T$, where $\widehat T$ appears in the modification of the plane along the $x$-axis: the edge $E$ of $T$ (with the endpoints $v_1,v_3$ in Figure \ref{fn7}(a)) is replaced by the fragment dual to the subdivision in Figure \ref{fn6}(d) and lying in the half-plane $P_0$ (shown in Figure \ref{fn7}(b)).
+The canonical parametrisation of $\mathcal{C}$ again is built in the form $\Gamma\overset{h}{\to}\mathcal{C}^*\overset{\pi}{\to}\mathcal{C}$, where $\widehat { \mathcal{C}}$ appears in the modification of the plane along the $x$-axis: the edge $E$ of $\mathcal{C}$ (with the endpoints $v_1,v_3$ in Figure \ref{fn7}(a)) is replaced by the fragment dual to the subdivision in Figure \ref{fn6}(d) and lying in the half-plane $P_0$ (shown in Figure \ref{fn7}(b)).
 At last, the parameterising graph $\Gamma$ is obtained by the resolving the double ray with the endpoint $\widehat\bx$ (see Figure \ref{fn7}(c)).
+The singular point lifts to two $1$-valent vertices of the parametrising graph.
 Notice that this case corresponds to the metric relation $l_2<l_1/2$.